open/close all folders

 - Break the Haughty: A minor one in the "Milagro Man" arc where he is forced to let go of both his ego and his greed in order to escape the curse inflicted upon him.

-- Butt Monkey: Taken to the point of deconstruction.
-Joshu's demeanor and attitude are born from how other people typically mistreat him and his own, often disproportionate reactions, and as seen in the Milargo Man arc he has little self-esteem as a result.
+- Butt-Monkey: Taken to the point of deconstruction.
+Joshu's demeanor and attitude are born from how other people typically mistreat him and his own, often disproportionate reactions, and as seen in the Milagro Man arc he has little self-esteem as a result.

 - The Cameo: Both the stage obstacle and Situation Finish of the Wall Eyes stage in All-Star Battle, before being Promoted to Playable.